PeterDrake/PythonWithPencilAndPaper/text/arithmetic_operators.md

 * `*`, `/`, `//`, and `%` have the next highest
 * `+` and `-` have the lowest

-Parentheses can be used to control which operations are performed first.
+Parentheses can be used to ensure that particular operations are performed earlier.